ashishkpathak/adt/docs/initialize/README.md

 - The OAuth API endpoint for getting an access token.

-When running ADT as a batch mode, the above three can be provided as system variables.
+When running ADT as a batch mode, the above can be provided as system variables.

 ```sh